 Think about the type of riding you’ll be doing most often.
 Most jackets will be cut for a specific purpose and will fall into one of the three categories below.

-A performance jacket will have slightly longer arms and a tighter cut to reduce loose material.
+Performance waterproof jackets will have slightly longer arms and a tighter cut to reduce loose material when you're in a more aggressive road racing position.
 These jackets are designed to keep you dry with the minimum impact on performance.
-The dhb Aeron Tempo 2 is great to keep in a jersey pocket in case the heavens open whilst the dhb Aeron Storm FLT features reflective flashes to boost visibility.

 Fit and sizing

 As with any cycling kit, it’s important to get the right size.
-If you’re looking for a new cycling waterproof, always check the size guide on site as this can vary between brands and even between a single brand’s ranges.
+If you’re looking for a new cycling waterproof, always check the size guide on the product page as this can vary between brands and even between a single brand’s ranges.

-For example, performance jackets from brands such as dhb, Castelli, GORE, and Sportful have a close-fitting ‘race cut.’
+For example, performance jackets have a close-fitting ‘race cut.’
 If you’re going to be wearing thicker layers underneath, it may be worth sizing up.

 Some jackets have an inner mesh lining for additional warmth and comfort.
 If moisture builds up inside the jacket, it can feel cool against the skin.
 The mesh keeps the outer fabric away from the skin and traps warm air.

 The lining can add more bulk, so most packable jackets are unlined.
-However, thanks to recent developments in fabric technology, it is possible to create a jacket that is warm, waterproof and packable.
+The packable jackets of the past have a reputation for feeling clammy against the skin but, thanks to recent developments in fabric technology, it is possible to create a jacket that is warm, waterproof and packable.
+For example, the Gore Wear C5 Gore-Tex SHAKEDRY 1985 Insulated Jacket has Polartec® Alpha® fabric which traps body heat and keeps rain out whilst allowing moisture to escape.

 If you just want to use your jacket to keep you dry as you nip to the shops, breathability isn't so important.
-However, if you're riding hard or over longer distances, the level of breathability of a jacket will have a significant effect on your comfort.
+However, if you're wearing the jacket over work clothes and don't want to arrive feeling sweaty, or you're riding hard or over longer distances, the level of breathability of a jacket will have a significant effect on your comfort.

 Waterproof jackets for mountain bikers